KonradHoeffner/tempoguide/index.md

 ## Comparison to red-based Delver decks
 Red-based Daze decks with Delver or Cori-Steel Cutter are more explosive and kill faster, have reach through Lightning Bolt and bring powerful red sideboard cards like Pyroblast and Meltdown.
-UB Tempo is slower, has a more stable manabase, can go longer through card advantage with Tamiyo and can kill high toughness creatures easier with black removal spells.
+UB Tempo is slower, has a more stable mana bases, can go longer through card advantage with Tamiyo and can kill high toughness creatures easier with black removal spells.

 ## Strategy